 Since I’ve mostly shredded there on Friday nights I haven’t experienced the Trollhaugen Ski & Snowboard School that much.
 However it’s an awesome resort to learn at, and I’d highly recommend getting a lesson if you’re in the area.

-I’m unsure what the prices for the upcoming season will be, however if you click the link here, Trollhaugen Lift Ticket, Season Pass Price.
-The link will most likely be updated in September or October prior to the season opening.
+I’m unsure what the prices for the upcoming season will be, however, if you click the link here, Trollhaugen Lift Ticket, Season Pass Price.
+The link will most likely be updated in September or October prior to the season opener.

-Usually Troll will open once in October and then get up and running daily sometime in November.
-It’s all dependent on the whether and how cold it can get, but they always race Wild Mountain to be the first ski resort to open in the mid west.
+Usually, Troll will open once in October and then get up and running daily sometime in November.
+It’s all dependent on the weather and how cold it can get, but they always race Wild Mountain to be the first ski resort to open in the midwest.

 Why I Love Trollhaugen

 I love Trollhaugen because it’s got a lot of good memories attached to it.
 I’ve had some epic wipeouts (hitting trees and breaking phones) and I’ve taught some great lessons to some awesome students.
 Regardless, all of my favorite times always come with time with friends.
 That’s why I always say if you’re going to Troll, make sure you bring some people with you. it makes it that much better.